DiamondCoder02/Lulu_Femboy/README.md

 - botOwnerId=  // Your discord id ( owner of the bot )
 - GID=  // Your guild id where you want to locally test the bot
 - debug_level=  // Debug level you want the logging to be at
+- deployAskOnStart=  // Only the first time setup needed to be true, when you wanna register the commands, then it can be set to false

 So your .env file should look like this: